Easy vegan chili

 • scallions

-• sour cream (omit if vegan)
+• vegan sour cream or yogurt

 Instructions